-New RefWorks is an online tool to help you to collect, manage and store your documents and references.
+RefWorks is an online tool that can help you collect, manage and store your documents and references.
 You can store documents and quickly create reference lists, as well as cite and create a reference list in Microsoft Word.
-New RefWorks is an update to the existing RefWorks software, but you don't need to have used RefWorks before in order to get started with New RefWorks.

-This Four Steps to New RefWorks guide will help you to learn the basics of New RefWorks.
-You can also visit the New RefWorks YouTube channel for helpful tutorial videos.
+The Four Steps to RefWorks guide (PDF 815 KB / DOCX 156 KB) will help you to learn the basics of using RefWorks.
+You can also visit the RefWorks YouTube channel for helpful tutorial videos.

 Frequently Asked Questions

 How do I choose the correct University of Bedfordshire referencing style?